 Offering a phone advice and casework service and are asking advice line callers to leave their name and contact details so that they can return calls.

-We (Margins) are referral partner to some shelters that will operate.
+We (Margins) are referral partners to some shelters that will operate.
 We can also signpost where needed.
-Please call or email us for details but please be advised that shelters may have reached capacity and that there can be a waiting time.
+Please call or email us for more information on this.

 Here some links to shelters that are operating this winter:

 Support Our Work